wmcbrine/PDCurses/man/MANUAL.md

 ### Description

    These functions manipulate the current attributes and/or colors of the named window.
 These attributes can be any combination of A_STANDOUT, A_REVERSE, A_BOLD, A_DIM, A_BLINK, A_UNDERLINE.
 These constants are defined in <curses.h> and can be combined with the bitwise-OR operator (|).

    The current attributes of a window are applied to all chtypes that are written into the window with waddch().
 Attributes are a property of the chtype, and move with the character through any scrolling or insert/delete operations.

-   attrset() sets the current attributes of the given window to attrs. attroff() turns off the named attributes without affecting any other attributes; attron() turns them on. color_set() sets the window color to the value of color_pair.
+   wattrset() sets the current attributes of the given window to attrs. attrset() is the stdscr version.

+   wattroff() turns off the named attributes without affecting any other attributes; wattron() turns them on.

+   wcolor_set() sets the window color to the value of color_pair. opts is unused.

    standout() is the same as attron(A_STANDOUT). standend() is the same as attrset(A_NORMAL); that is, it turns off all attributes.

+   The attr_* and wattr_* functions are intended for use with the WA_* attributes.
+In PDCurses, these are the same as A_*, and there is no difference in bevahior from the chtype-based functions.
+In all cases, opts is unused.

+   wattr_get() retrieves the attributes and color pair for the specified window.

+   wchgat() sets the color pair and attributes for the next n cells on the current line of a given window, without changing the existing text, or alterting the window's attributes.
+An n of -1 extends the change to the edge of the window.
+The changes take effect immediately. opts is unused.

 ### Return Value